 Kobo Aura One vs H2O Review

-Waterproof advantage – Kobo Aura One vs H2O – You can relax in your bathtub or infinity pool while reading your favorite ebook, without worrying it getting wet or worse, soaked in water.
+Waterproof advantage You can relax in your bathtub or infinity pool while reading your favorite ebook, without worrying it getting wet or worse, soaked in water.
 The IPX8 rating is comforting, which allows the device to work even when it is dropped in water that’s two meters deep for an hour.

 ComfortLight Pro – This feature allows these Kobo devices to reduce their blue light to make your night reading comfortable just as you would experience during daytime.
 This filter will also help in avoiding a sleepless night.
 You can even adjust the illumination settings manually based on preference.

-Internal hardware and software – These Kobo ereaders run on a 1Gz processor and have a storage of 8 GB.
+Internal hardware and software – These Kobo e-readers run on a 1Gz processor and have a storage of 8 GB.
 This may not seem much offhand, but with that amount of space, you can store 6000 ebooks.
-The fact that even both devices not having an expandable memory, it doesn’t really matter much if you think about it.
+The fact that even both devices do not have expandable memory, doesn’t really matter much if you think about it.